$su(2)$ symmetry of XX spin chains: Acknowledgements

 \section{Acknowledgements}

+We thank Eric Vernier for helpful correspondence.
 NC is supported in part by the international research project AAPT of the CNRS.
 RN is supported in part by the National Science Foundation under grant PHY 2310594, and by a Cooper fellowship.
 LV is funded in part by a Discovery Grant from the Natural Sciences and Engineering Research Council (NSERC) of Canada.